Skip to content

 How to become a winemaker

 To become a winemaker you may need to complete an undergraduate degree.
-A 'winemaker degree' could be UniSQ’s Bachelor of Science (Wine Science) or Diploma of Wine.
+A 'winemaker degree' could be UniSQ’s Diploma of Wine.
 You may also choose to pursue a postgraduate degree, depending on the career path you're following.
 Many wine making positions also require some sort of practical experience in the form of internships.

 Everyone's journey is different and there are several paths you can take to reach your career goals.
 At UniSQ, we offer the following degrees in the area of food and wine science: